HaolinHom/a-cli/README.md

 # wu-cli

-wu-cli is a front-end engineering development tool for rapid development, build, and publish of projects.
+wu-cli is a front-end engineering development tool for rapid development, build, and publish projects.

 It can realize the decoupling of front-end projects and project engineering by integrating engineering-related codes into CLI plugin, and then executing them by global CLI commands.